 Enter the character used to separate thousands in the value.
 For example, for the value 1,000 the Thousand Indicator is ",".
 This can also be done by highlighting the character in the file and highlighting the character in the file and clicking

 Decimal Indicator

 Enter the character used to separate decimals in the amount value.
-This can also be done by character in the file and clicking
+This can also be done by

 Currency Indicator